Acstebbins7/final-proj/README.md

 As far as the functionality goes, the main focus will be the ability to create a shopping list to buy our products.
 I haven't put much thought into that part yet as I begin with HTML and CSS.
 I will get the page laid out and then begin with the functionality.

 Update: I added a game we made earlier and themed it Donkey Pong.
 A simple add with bringing over the code and created a simple button on my index.html page.
 The game isn't very well done.
 It works but seeing it now I know it could be improved.
 That will not be done as I have plenty more to go tackle on this assignment.
 I thought it was a good fun add to the homepage.

-Need to work on some of the images layout... that will be handled

-JAVASCRIPT needs to be done for the Store page.

-Thought about incorporating API use for weather given that there is a strong relationship with farmers and the weather.

-IF those items get completed I will add the API.
-My README is being used as a typed todo list as I work.
+Project is progressing On day 5 of actually working on it.
+I have made several attempts at API calls.
+The only one that I have had luck with is the Chart API.
+Got two days left to turn in a final product....